alexklavens/first_react-express_app/README.md

 # solar-costs-react-app

-Basic react-app with express/node backend.
+Basic React app with express/node backend.

 #### How to run
 1. Have node/npm installed